-Let us now praise awesome women.
+Buika: performing Saturday at Cal Performances.
+Photo: courtesy of the artist Let us now praise awesome women.
 When it comes to music, this town makes it all too easy to celebrate Women’s History Month.
 In the coming days, a veritable tsunami of bodaciously talented women are sweeping over the city, and you can catch several […]

-Five years ago BAM/PFA launched L@TE, a music series curated by Berkeley pianist Sarah Cahill that transformed the gallery space into a reverberant concert hall.
+Tery Riley: playing the last L@te event at BAM/PFA Friday.
+Photo: courtesy Terry Riley Five years ago BAM/PFA launched L@TE, a music series curated by Berkeley pianist Sarah Cahill that transformed the gallery space into a reverberant concert hall.
 Given Cahill’s commitment to performing and presenting new music in various forms and permutations it’s not […]

+Chen Hongshou: Album of Birds, Flowers and Landscapes.
 The dualities of life and art are never more apparent than they are in “Looking Intently: The James Cahill Legacy,” an intimate exhibit with boundless implications running now through December 21 at Berkeley Art Museum & Pacific Film Archive.
 Even the exhibit itself is binary: the Chinese, […]